Toggle: English / Spanish

 Spinal fluid smear; Cerebrospinal fluid smear

 A sample of CSF fluid is needed.
 This is usually done with a lumbar puncture.
-For information on how this procedure is performed, see spinal tap.
+This is called a spinal tap.

 The sample is sent to a laboratory, where a tiny amount is spread on a glass slide.
 A member of the laboratory team looks at the sample under a microscope.
 The smear shows the color of the fluid and the number and shape of cells present in the fluid.
-Other tests, such as a Gram stain, may be done to check for bacteria.
+Other tests, such as a Gram stain or fungal wet prep, may be done to check for bacteria or fungi.

 For information on how to prepare for the procedure to obtain the CSF sample, see spinal tap.